A writer with no audience gets sad.

 3. Be online.
 I see so many Facebook business pages that are generated entirely by auto posting services and the page owner rarely makes an appearance.
 If someone takes the time to comment on a post, take the time to reply back.
 Like their comment.
 And, if they share your post, visit it on their page and send them a “thank you” or leave a comment relating to the post topic.

 4. Be helpful.
 With your business, it’d be easy to provide basic dog training and care tips.
 Each day share a two-sentence post that can help pet owners.
 Think of what questions you’ve been asked in the past (even if they seem trivial to you) and address them with your Facebook audience.
 Here are a few ideas: What should I use as a reward when training my dog: small edible treats, verbal praise, or physical petting of the dog?
 What type of collar or harness should be worn when teaching my dog to walk on a leash?
 How long should my leash be for a causal walk?
 4 ft or 6 ft?

 5. Be active.
 OK, for my last tip, I’m going to ask you to veer away from your own page.
 How often do you explore the other pages you follow?
 Read, comment, like and share other people’s posts to entice them to find out who you are.
 Since your Facebook page is K-9 Training & Behavioral Therapy, when you engage with other pages, you might spark the interest of dog owners who have a pet in need of some guidance.
 Think of visiting other pages like spreading your business card around.
 Do it often!

-Would you like to ask a question on Web Writing Advice?
+Would you like to ask a question on the Web Writing Advice blog?
 Send me a note! ~Angela